-Camel safari in Jaisalmeris a great way to see the desert,which is the most interesting means of exploring the desert in Rajasthan.
-Riding a camel is not easy as people consider.
-It is neither a great test for endurance.
-It is a great experience to explore The Thar desert - a vibrantly, living, desert, very colourful and hospitable.
+Camel safari tour in Jaisalmer, Rajasthan is a great way to see the desert, which is a unique way to explore the desert in Rajasthan.
+Riding a camel is not as easy as people consider.
+It is a great experience to explore The Thar desert - a vibrantly living desert, very colorful and hospitable.

 Duration : 18 Night / 19 Days